maximeraafat/3DiGAN/README.md

 * Test generate and generate_interpolation with and without displacements + show_progress and calculate_fid functions

 * TODO : split fourth displacement channel from RGB channels when saving textures

+Calculate FID is done in rendering space if flag is called Show progress and generate interpolation do no support rendering For now, UV RGBD textures are stored as 4 channel png images

+## Training Setting
+### Training Options

+## Generation